-Sunny Creek Residential Commercial
+Sunny Creek Residential

-This is a strategically located site Two parcels at and near the northwest corner of El Camino Real and the future extension of College Boulevard, consisting of a vacant site designated for a mix of residential and commercial uses.
+Two parcels at and near the northwest corner of El Camino Real and the future extension of College Boulevard.
 The larger of the two parcels, vacant and approximately 17.8 acres, borders both El Camino Real and College Boulevard and was identified during the 2021-2029 Housing Element Update as providing up to 327 housing units, with most of those units (212) resulting from a minimum eight acres of the site designated R-30 (26.5 - 30 dwelling units per acre).
-The General Plan envisions this area with a neighborhoodoriented commercial center designed to be pedestrian-oriented to surrounding residential uses.
-The commercial uses would serve a number of existing and future residential developments in the area, as well as office uses in the employment core to the south.
-With a significant population within walking distance of this site, connectivity and pedestrian orientation will facilitate easy access from the surroundings.
 The remainder of the site is designated R-15 with a minimum density of 12 dwelling units per acre.
 The actual number of units that may be approved on the parcel under the R-30 and R-15 designations will be determined following submittal of development plans to the city, subject to meeting the R-15 and R-30 minimum density requirements.

 The other, smaller parcel, located adjacent and to the northeast, is just under 10 acres and was the site of a former equestrian center.
-The portion of this property along Agua Hedionda Creek is designated Open Space.
+The portion of the property along Agua Hedionda Creek is designated Open Space.
 The remaining approximately six acres is designated R-30.
 Development of this smaller parcel is first dependent on the need to address flood constraints that are applicable to it.